My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

 The first time I became aware of this was in the spring of 2015.

-Experience at the Happy Farm
+Experience at Happy Farm

-On the contrary, we found more and more slugs during our nightly “slugwatch” sessions.
+On the contrary, we found more and more slugs during our nightly ‘slug watch’ sessions.

 For me, this ended in a traumatic experience.

-Together with my boss, we had watched a slug as it was heading towards one of the blue slug pellets.
+My boss and I had watched a slug as it was heading towards one of the blue slug pellets.

-I think that’s why I felt sick and also because I remembered that as a teenager I had asked myself often the question: How would I have behaved at the time of Fascism in Germany?
+I think that’s why I felt sick.
+I also remembered that as a teenager I had often asked myself the question: ‘How would I have behaved at the time of Fascism in Germany?’